The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 a history of liver or other organ transplant; or

-FDA pregnancy category X. Boceprevir is given together with interferon alfa and ribavirin.
-Although boceprevir is not expected to harm an unborn baby, ribavirin is known to cause birth defects or death in an unborn baby.
-Do not use this combination of drugs if you are pregnant, or if you are a man and your sexual partner is pregnant.
-If you are a woman, you may need to have a negative pregnancy test before using these medications and every month during your treatment.
+Boceprevir is given together with interferon alfa and ribavirin.
+Ribavirin can cause birth defects or death in an unborn baby.
+You may need to have a negative pregnancy test before using these medications together, and every month during your treatment.

-Hormonal contraception (such as birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy during your treatment.
-Ask your doctor about using a non-hormone method of birth control (such as a condom, intrauterine device (IUD), diaphragm with spermicide) to prevent pregnancy while taking boceprevir.
+Hormonal contraception (birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy during your treatment.
+Ask your doctor about using a non-hormone method of birth control (such as a condom, intrauterine device (IUD), diaphragm with spermicide) to prevent pregnancy while taking ribavirin.

 It is not known whether boceprevir passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using boceprevir.
+You should not breast-feed while using this medicine.

 How should I take boceprevir?

 Boceprevir is used in combination with peginterferon alfa and ribavirin.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your doses to make sure you get the best results.
+Your doctor may occasionally change your doses.
 Do not take these medicines in larger or smaller amounts or for longer than recommended.

 Take boceprevir with food.
 The usual dose of boceprevir is 4 capsules taken 3 times per day, every 7 to 9 hours.
 Follow your doctor's instructions.